 Reduced blood supply to the heart can result in heart attack (if a blood vessel gets completely blocked) or chest pain, called angina .

-Complete blockage of the blood vessels that lead to the brain results in stroke because of reduced supply of oxygenated blood to the brain .
+Complete blockage of the blood vessels that lead to the brain results in a stroke because of the reduced supply of oxygenated blood to the brain .

 4. Peripheral Arterial Disease